Exhibition & Sponsorship

 Type: Project Upgrade

-ALBA II is the major upgrade of the ALBA Synchrotron Light Source, transforming it from a third-generation to a fourth-generation synchrotron.
+Short description: ALBA II is the major upgrade of the ALBA Synchrotron Light Source, transforming it from a third-generation to a fourth-generation synchrotron.
 The project includes a new low-emittance storage ring, upgrades to beamlines, and new advanced experimental stations to strengthen research in materials science, life sciences, energy, nanotechnology, and industrial applications.

 Status: